alasalle/alasallePortfolio/contents/portfolio/rate-my-diy/index.md

 [row][col]
 ![image](./Profile.gif)

-Profile page where a users activity is displayed.
+Profile page where a users' activity is displayed.
 This includes their projects and reviews, along with the projects that the user has rated and reviews that the user has liked.

 [/col][/row]

 [row][col]
 ![image](./CreateAProject.gif)

-Create Project page where users can create a project, including a title, main images, steps and related images.
+Create Project page where users can create a project, including a title, a main image, steps and related images.

 [/col][/row]